 - Rehabilitation, Extensive Services,

 - Special Care High

 - Special Care Low

 - Behavioral Symptoms

 Above, we provided a HIPPS code example, to help with understanding HIPPS.

 So, What Is HIPPS, and Why Is It Important?

 To answer the question of what is HIPPS?
 HIPPS codes represent specific sets of patient or resident characteristics (case-mix groups) health insurers use to make payment determinations on prospective payment systems.
 HIPPS codes are important as they are used when making claims for services provided to residents in an SNF.
-These healthcare services and their details can be stored in a care plan software.
+These healthcare services and their details can be stored in care plan software.

-Administrators need to ensure that when they are making a claim, the HIPPS rate matches that of the assessment that was sent and accepted by the state in which the long term care facility operates.
+Administrators need to ensure that when they are making a claim, the HIPPS rate matches that of the assessment that was sent and accepted by the state in which the long-term care facility operates.